jackturbanczyk/finial-project/README.md

 **Project by: Jack Urbanczyk**

-# Credits to Chat GPT ofr the outline, then eddited it to meet the requirments #
+Credits to Chat GPT ofr the outline, then eddited it to meet the requirements